BrianLesko/live-data-regression/readme.md

 # Live Data Feed
-This code implements a live data viewer written with Streamlit, a low code Web browser UI.
-This project is written in [Pure Python](https://github.com/BrianLesko/rrt-star/blob/main/app.py) in under 50 lines of code.
+This code implements live data regression for a live data feed written with Streamlit, a low code Web browser UI.
+This project is written in [Pure Python]() in under 50 lines of code.
 Created by Brian Lesko for professional engineering purposes.

 &nbsp;